TaitoUnited/wordpress-template/README.md

 Wordpress-template is a project template for WordPress sites.
 Create a new project from this template by running `taito template create: wordpress-template`.

 TIP: A static site generator combined with a CMS system, git repository and some additional services provides a more secure and care-free alternative for WordPress sites.
-It also provides a sensible way to do version control, makes a clear distinction between production and development data, and offers a hassle-free way to do automatic migrations between environments.
+It also provides a sensible way to do version control and automatic migrations between environments.
 However, such implementation doesn't offer as much plug-and-play functionality as WordPress does.
-See the [gatsby example](https://github.com/TaitoUnited/server-template-alt/tree/master/client-gatsby) that can be used with the [server-template](https://github.com/TaitoUnited/server-template) if you need also some custom backend functionality.
+See [gatsby-template](https://github.com/TaitoUnited/gatsby-template) or [hugo-template](https://github.com/TaitoUnited/hugo-template) as an example.

 [//]: # (TEMPLATE NOTE END)